CoeJoder/ethereum-node/docs/compound_or_consolidate.md

 ### Compound
 Also known as: &nbsp; ***Conversion to 0x02 credentials.***

-Convert a **0x01** validator to **0x02**, thereby halting "sweeping" withdrawals and enabling compounding staking rewards.
+Converts a **0x01** validator to **0x02**, thereby halting "sweeping" withdrawals and enabling compounding staking rewards.
 This is an irreversible operation, so be careful!

 ### Consolidate
 Transfers the balance of a **0x01** or **0x02** validator to a **0x02** validator.
 This will exit the source validator and move its remaining balance to the balance of the target validator.
 This is also irreversible.